question0914/OfferUp/README.md

 # OfferUp
-Automated UI test for OfferUp on Android
-Using Apium and selenium for OfferUp automated test
+Automated UI test for OfferUp on Android using Apium and selenium